 Stepen Bladd, drummer for The J. Geils Band, was born in Boston, MA in 1942.

 Cheech Marin, comedian, actor, and half of the comedy duo Cheech and Chong, was born Richard Anthony Marin in Los Angeles, CA in 1946.

-Gerald Levert, son of Four Tops member Eddie Levert and R&B singer, songwriter, and producer, was born in Philadelphia, PA in 1966.
+Gerald Levert, R&B singer, songwriter, producer, and son of Four Tops member Eddie Levert, was born in Philadelphia, PA in 1966.

 Leon Bridges, soul singer, songwriter, and record producer, was born in Atlanta, GA in 1989.